 Dashboard Element 5: White Space

-The next favorite dashboard element I will share is a little less tangible because – well — it’s sort of invisible.
+One of my favorite dashboard elements is a little less tangible because – well — it’s sort of invisible.
 I’m talking about white space or negative space; an important design element that should be considered in the context of your data visualization.
 While there is no ink in white space, its use can make or break how your work is perceived and utilized.

 White space provides the benefits of (1) helping you as the dashboard author prioritize content, (2) helping your end user focus their attention during their analysis, and (3) adding some professional design polish which will lend itself to better credibility with your audience.
 This post will show you three different tactics for improving the white space in your Tableau dashboards.